Jordan Thompson (volleyball): USA National Team

 Thompson's first major tournament play with the USA National Team came in 2019 during the 2020 Summer Olympics qualifier tournament, where she helped Team USA qualify for the Olympics.
 She was one of just three players on Team USA's qualifying roster with collegiate eligibility, and was the only one of the three to see playing time.

 She was chosen to represent USA at the 2019 FIVB Volleyball Women's Nations League, where she scored 33 points versus Brazil in the Finals Round pool play.
 USA would eventually win the gold medal.
 After a one-year delay due to the 2020 Nations League being cancelled due to the COVID-19 pandemic, she was selected to again represent USA at the 2021 FIVB Volleyball Women's Nations League in May 2021.
 She had a match high 17 points in USA's sweep of Thailand.
 USA won the gold medal for the third year in a row after defeating Brazil, 3 sets to 1.

 On June 7, 2021, she was named to the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
 In a pool play match against China, Thompson led all players with 34 total points, helping team USA win 3–0 against the defending Olympic champions.
 After suffering an ankle injury in a pool match against Russia, she did not make an appearance for the remainder of the tournament.
 Despite Thompson's absence, USA would eventually win the gold medal, the first in program history, after defeating Brazil in straight sets.

 In June 2022, Thompson returned to national team competition after recovering from her ankle injury sustained during the 2020 Olympic Games, when she played in the 2022 FIVB Volleyball Women's Nations League tournament.
 She had 15 points in a win vs. the Dominican Republic.

 Thompson was expected to compete in the 2022 FIVB Volleyball Women's World Championship, but did not make the final roster at the last minute due to injury.
 In 2024, she was again selected as part of the Olympic roster for the 2024 Summer Olympics in Paris, where she won a silver medal with the team.

 Personal life

 Thompson has said she is a Christian.
 In 2018, she married Blake Yager.
+In 2026, Thompson became engaged to Canadian basketball player Dyshawn Pierre.
+The same year, she spoke out against ICE's actions in her home state of Minnesota.
+While visiting her home state, Thompson attended a protest and had a flashbang thrown near her.